Recommended

 3800

-From Muktinath, there is a continuous road connecting to Tatopani, with plenty of buses and jeeps available.
-After breakfast in Muktinath, Trekkers and climbers will take a bus or private jeep to Tatopani, passing through Jomsom, Marpha, Tukuche, Kobang, Kalopani, Ruptse Chahara, and Dana.
-The road is a bit scary, dusty, and bumpy.
-Upon arriving in Tatopani, you can enjoy a hot bath in a natural hot spring, which will help you relax after the long trek to Thorong Peak and the drive from Muktinath.
-The journey offers wonderful views of the Himalayan scenery, including the massif Annapurna I (8,091 meters), terraced rice fields, and traditional Nepalese villages.
+Upon arriving in Tatopani, you can enjoy a hot bath in a natural hot spring, which will help you relax after the long trek and drive.
+The journey offers spectacular views of the Himalayan scenery, including Annapurna I (8,091 m), terraced rice fields, and traditional Nepalese villages.

 Food